 }

-The scatter/gather flow basically looks like the below across each boundry.
+The scatter/gather flow looks like this across each boundary.

 This pattern provides several benefits: